jwkidd3/react-workshop/lessons/04-core-react-concepts/G-react-dev-tools.md

 ---
-description: "An essential tool in any React developer's toolbox is the official React Dev Tools extension.   shows you how to install and use them."
+description: "An essential tool in any React developer's toolbox is the official React Dev Tools extension.  "
 ---

 React has some really great tools to enhance your developer experience.
 We'll go over a few of them here.